 Integrating over a full Martian year gives about 24,000 to 26,000 tonnes of water equivalent lost per year (expressed as H₂O, since 2 H atoms escaping = 1 water molecule lost).
 These values are consistent with, though at the lower end of, the range of 160 to 1800 g/s estimated from MAVEN observations by Jakosky et al. (2018).

-On photochemistry and overestimation.
 Our model does not include photochemistry.
 Hydrogen in the lower and middle atmosphere participates in chemical reactions that can reform water, effectively removing it from the pool available for escape.
 Kleinböhl et al. (2024) argued that photolysis dominates over recombination above roughly 60 km, and Montmessin et al. (2022) similarly showed that production increasingly dominates loss above roughly 50 km.
 Both results suggest the hydrogen available for escape in our model is likely overestimated, though these one-dimensional estimates cannot fully capture the three-dimensional variability in temperature, winds, and water vapor that our GCM does resolve.

 There is also a second source of overestimation: in the lower ionosphere (110 to 200 km), hydrogen atoms encounter a different chemical environment where ion-neutral reactions act as both local sources and sinks.
 Our diffusion scheme does not include these processes below its lower boundary.
 As noted by Kleinböhl et al. (2024), these high-altitude ion-neutral reactions are also the primary drivers of non-thermal hydrogen escape.
-Non-thermal escape (energetic atoms produced by chemistry rather than thermal motion) can constitute a significant fraction of total H loss (Cangi et al., 2023; Gregory, Elliott, et al., 2023; Gregory, Chaffin, et al., 2023).
+Non-thermal escape (energetic atoms produced by chemistry rather than thermal motion) can constitute a significant fraction of total H loss (Cangi et al., 2023; Gregory, Chaffin, et al., 2023; Gregory, Elliott, et al., 2023).
 Because our framework focuses on bulk transport and its contribution to thermal escape, we do not track these pathways, and neglecting the ionospheric sinks contributes to the overestimation of the thermal hydrogen population available for transport to the exobase.

 What I actually did